bjj924/HBWebApi/README.md

-<h1 align="center">Welcome to readme for the HBWebApi👋</h1>
+<h1 align="center">👋Welcome to the readme for the HBWebApi👋</h1>

-<p align="center"> Disclaimer : This is an web api application in .net core build for a technical exercise.</p>
+<p align="center"> Disclaimer: This is a web API application in .net core build for a technical exercise.</p>

 ## Structure
 The Web Api is divided into five parts: